 Over the course of the following four years, I made many choices that were unexpected—and extremely life-altering.
 All with the expectation that they would bring a measure of joy into my life.

 I started a new career—a creative and financially successful one.
-I indulged myself by spending freely on things I believed would make me happy.
+In time I indulged myself by spending freely on things I believed would make me happy.
 I lost a lot of weight in order to feel beautiful and worthy.
 I bought expensive clothes.
-I made several new friends.
+And I made several new friends.
 I put my children in school.
 And I ended a marriage that I selfishly blamed for much of my unhappiness.

 To a believer, those choices—or at least the motives behind them—all raise red-flags and resonate as a lack of wisdom—foolishness.